Boat Mail Express: Traction

-From Rameswaram to Chennai Egmore the train is hauled by a WAP-4 electric loco.
+In earlier times, the train was hauled by a Golden Rock-based WDG-3A.
+From Rameswaram to Chennai Egmore, the train is hauled by a WAP-4 electric loco.
 The same locomotive types are used on the return journey.
 This train achieves a maximum speed of 110 km/h.

 Coach composition

-The train consists of 23 coaches.It shares its rakes with the Sethu Superfast Express, operates daily and covers a distance of 667 km.
+The train consists of 23 coaches.
+It shares its rails with the Sethu Superfast Express, operates daily, and covers a distance of 667 km.

 It includes one AC first class cum 2nd AC (HA), AC 2 tier (A), AC 3 tier (B), sleeper class (SL), unreserved general sitting coach (GS), and end on generators (SLRD).
-The Train Will Shares Its Rake With Madurai Thiruvananthapuram Amritha Express After Extension And Inauguration Of New Pamban Bridge.
+The train will share its rake with Madurai–Thiruvananthapuram Amritha Express after the extension and inauguration of the new Pamban Bridge.